• Home

 const dashboard = getDashboard(role);

-According to Gestalt research, proximity is an even stronger grouping cue than similarity of color or shape.
-This principle is used directly in UI design — related information is placed close together and unrelated information is spaced apart, precisely for this reason.
+Gestalt research shows that proximity is an even stronger grouping cue than similarity of color or shape.
+UI design uses this directly: related information goes close together, unrelated information gets spaced apart.

-Similarly, the reason blank lines and indentation matter in code isn’t just aesthetics — it’s because the brain’s perceptual system uses them to parse structure.
+Similarly, blank lines and indentation matter in code not just for aesthetics, but because the brain’s perceptual system uses them to parse structure.

 Law of Similarity